 The L-1 visa is a solution for companies who need to transfer executives, managers, and employees with specialized knowledge to their offices in the U.S. To qualify for an L-1 Visa, the following general requirements must be met:

-Immigration attorneys can assist with ensuring the US office and foreign entity are qualifying organizations, guidance of qualifying businesses or enterprises, creating a long-term plan to prevent children losing benefits of L-1.
+Immigration attorneys can assist with ensuring the US office and foreign entity are qualifying organizations, guidance of qualifying businesses or enterprises, creating a long-term plan to ensure all members of family, including children obtain and maintenance their benefits of L-1.
 Not all business have good models for L-1 visas, and an experienced attorney can discuss the pros and cons of different business models.

 Many clients need assistance with an Arabic or Spanish speaking immigration attorney to help navigate their case through the complex immigration laws.
 Attorney Mubarak speaks English, Arabic, and Spanish.
 He has successfully assisted clients from Venezuela, Italy, Dubai, Palestine, India, Egypt, Panama, and Mauritius seeking L-1 status.
 Our offices has an incredible track record for successful L-1 cases.
 Please feel free to check some of our results, and client reviews.